NedumCares/Student_Dropout_Prediction/README.md

 ---

-## 🖼️ Model Interpretability
+## 🖼️ Exploratory Data Analysis
-Below is the SHAP/Prediction visualization generated during the analysis:
+Below is the  visualization the relation between the features and the target variable:

 ![Prediction Results](prediction_image.png)